 To become a corporate sponsor, contact IRE Director of Partnerships Anna López.

 The fellowship was started with generous donations from IRE members Mike Gruss, Meghan Hoyer, Megan Luther and Mike Tahani.
 The funding for the program has grown through continued funding from Gruss, Hoyer, Luther and Tahani as well as from many other individual donors.
-At the IRE 2019 conference, the conference fundraiser was dedicated to the IRE JOC Fellowship.
+At the 2019 IRE Conference, the conference fundraiser was dedicated to the IRE JOC Fellowship.
+At the 2023 IRE Conference, the fellowship was renamed in honor of murdered journalist Chauncey Bailey.

 Ishan Thakore examined court records of complaints against New York City landlords and found that unlawful evictions go unpunished more often than not.
 Ishan’s investigation was published by THE CITY: NYC Landlords Almost Never Get Arrested for Illegal DIY Evictions